+Bluefish are predominantly use pelagic habitats.
 Bluefish undertake seasonal migrations, moving into the mid-Atlantic Bight during spring, and south or farther offshore during fall (Fahay et al., 1999).
 Juvenile and adult bluefish enter the Chesapeake Bay during spring through summer, leaving the Bay in late fall.
 Adults are uncommon north of Annapolis, and generally do not occur above the U.S. 50 bridge, except during years of greater up-Bay salt wedge encroachment.
-Juveniles tolerate lower salinities than adults, and are therefore common in the upper Bay above the U.S. 50 Bridge (Lippson, 1973).
+Juveniles tolerate lower salinities than adults and are therefore common in the upper Bay above the U.S. 50 Bridge (Lippson, 1973).

 Bluefish juveniles and adults were among the most frequently caught fish in Barren Island waters in sampling conducted for the study in 2002/2003 (MPA, 2005).
 From a regional perspective though, VIMS Fishery Analyst ChesMMAP data over the 2002 to 2021 period of record shows bluefish strongly concentrated in VA waters of Chesapeake Bay versus MD waters, with some MD stations having total catch counts of 5 - 15 and 15 - 100 up the bay to the vicinity of Rock Hall (north of the Route 50 bridge).
 Conversely, ChesMMAP data shows maximum total catch counts of only 5 or less at several stations within approximately 2 miles of Barren Island.
-Sampling conducted for this study collected several bluefish at Barren Island in Summer 2020 and several in Spring 2021 (Anchor, 2021).
-It appears possible based on ChesMMAP data that bluefish once reaching the middle Bay may choose to proceed further north to the Bay Bridge vicinity rather than remain in the Barren Island vicinity.
+Sampling conducted for this study collected several bluefish at Barren Island in Summer 2020 and several in Spring 2021 (Anchor QEA, 2021).
+It appears possible based on ChesMMAP data that bluefish once reaching the middle Bay may choose to proceed further north to the Bay Bridge vicinity rather than remain in the waters around Barren Island.
 Thus, there could be a situation wherein disjunct EFH occurs in the northern Bay physically separate from the lower Bay.

 Bluefish travel in schools of like-sized individuals (Fahay et al., 1999).
 Adults are pelagic and not typically bottom feeders and are strong swimmers.
-Juveniles prefer shallower waters and tend to concentrate in shoal waters, and are opportunistic feeders, foraging on a wide variety of estuarine life in the pelagic zone and over a variety of bottom types (Lippson, 1973).
+Juveniles prefer shallower waters and tend to concentrate in shoal waters, and are opportunistic feeders, foraging on a wide variety of estuarine life in the pelagic zone and over a variety of bottom types (including SAV) (Lippson, 1973).
 Smaller individual bluefish prey upon a wide variety of fish and invertebrates.
 Large bluefish feed exclusively on fish (Murdy et al., 2013).
 Fish preyed upon by bluefish include Atlantic silversides (Menidia menidia), herrings, striped bass (Morone saxatilis), bay anchovy, and other fish (Fahay et al., 1999).

-Direct impacts to bluefish are unlikely, even if construction occurs during warmer months, because juvenile and adult bluefish are good swimmers and can easily avoid construction activities.
-Bluefish are unlikely to be present around the project from late October through early May based on their temperature preferences (Table 3).
+As pelagic species, direct impacts to bluefish are unlikely, even if dredging occurs during warmer months, because juvenile and adult bluefish are good swimmers and can easily avoid dredging activities.
+However, any bluefish that venture too close to the dredge intake could be entrained and destroyed.
+Bluefish are unlikely to be present around the project from late October through early May based on their temperature preferences (Table 6).

-Bluefish juvenile and adult EFH salinity preferences are higher than occurs in the Barren Island area waters (Table 3).
+Bluefish juvenile and adult EFH salinity preferences are higher than occurs in the South borrow area waters (Table 6).
 However, sampling data demonstrates bluefish can occur in substantial numbers within the project area at least in some years.
-Thus, Barren Island appears to constitute EFH for bluefish juveniles and adults in at least occasional years.
-Restoration at Barren Island would convert a maximum of 100 acres of open water and shoreline to tidal wetlands, upland habitat, and rock structure that would produce a net loss of occasionally-usedEFH loss for juvenile and adult bluefish.
+Thus, South borrow area appears to constitute EFH for bluefish juveniles and adults in at least occasional years.
+Similar habitat is plentiful within the vicinity.
+Bluefish would be displaced during dredging activity.
+The South borrow area is expected to provide suitable adult and juvenile EFH following dredging as bluefish habitat requirements are not sensitive to the bathymetric change or alterations of the benthic community.
+The value of EFH habitat for juvenile bluefish foraging may be diminished until the benthic community recovers.